 It means that my longer Lightroom posts or “rants” are no longer buried in the blog but can become articles and have their own section, while posts relating to each of my plug-ins will have their own tags and urls.
 Information should be a lot easier to find – and visitors to my photography site can breathe a sigh of relief.

 I’ve just uploaded the next version of ListView.
-If you want to try it, I’d welcome any feedback.
 The zip file also includes an Excel add-in that can send data directly from Excel to Lightroom.
+Is there an easier way to get external metadata into Lightroom?

 Visitor statistics in the wake of Aperture’s demise

-Lightroom 5.5 brings a hugely-surprising change to how Lightroom behaves once you stop subscribing or after a trial ends.
+Lightroom 5.5 brings a hugely-surprising – and very welcome – change to how Lightroom behaves once you stop subscribing or after a trial ends.

 Even before yesterday’s announcement about the end of Aperture, consistently the most-visited page on this site was Moving from Aperture to Lightroom.